Fiction

 Blue Beard lurked on every street corner.

 Hurbalin was tired from a career (if you can call it that) of moving swiftly and in an uncontrolled way in a specified direction.
-The burning fatigue was making him sick, and he had become increasingly lost to an aggressively patented, highly profitable pharmaceutical haze.
+The burning fatigue was making him sick; he had become increasingly lost to an aggressively patented, highly profitable pharmaceutical haze.
 He was in desperate need of a clue from his surroundings when a fish broke the surface.
-Time slowed in rhythm to his drugged arteries, stoned to the corporate beat, beat, beat of beta–blocking ace inhibitors.
-At that moment, Hurbalin could feel the ‘boem boem’ of a familiar heartbeat, and he focused his intention upon nature overcoming her man–made confines.
+Time slowed in rhythm to his drugged arteries, stoned to the corporate beat, beat of beta–blocking ACE inhibitors.
+Hurbalin could feel the ‘boem boem’ of a familiar heartbeat, and he focused his intention upon nature overcoming her man–made confines.
 The salmon rocketed skywards.
 He sang the beat aloud ‘boem boem–boem boem’ and with all his mind Hurbalin willed, waited, watched the silvery fish gracefully defy the downstream weir pool prison, performing an athletic leap into the unknown like a bandy high jumper at the Olympics.
-Its flank glinted with the blue–yellow warmth of the sunset and the fish gaze demanded in no uncertain terms he needed to stop taking his medicine.
-It was the opposite of what his Doctor wanted, he wanted Hurbalin to up his dose.
+Its flank glinted with the blue–yellow warmth of the sunset and the fish’s gaze demanded in no uncertain terms that he needed to stop taking his medicine.
+It was the opposite of what his Doctor wanted, who was encouraging Hurbalin to up his dose and fall deeper into the abyss.

-Nature was clearly acquainted with her own trial and without complaint deftly avoided the nape, landing above the crest of the ferocious oncoming wall of water.
-Without hesitating the salmon thrashed her powerful tail to freedom.
+The salmon was clearly acquainted with her own trial and without complaint deftly avoided the nape, landing above the crest of the ferocious oncoming wall of water.
+Without hesitating, the fish thrashed her powerful tail to freedom.
 A deep feeling of optimism crept over Hurbalin.
-The salmon’s act of liberty imbued him with a lightness of being and feeling of relief from the desultory worries the world imprinted upon him.
-The feeling cast aside any lasting blackness in his energy field.
+The salmon’s act of liberty imbued him with a lightness of being and feeling of relief from the desultory worries the world imprinted upon him, casting aside any lasting blackness in his energy field.

 ‘Death is the beginning.’

 He searched his pockets and produced a handful of battered Rizla.
 Hurbalin wrote a promise to himself and cast the words into the river.
-The slip of paper containing his spell washed out into the main flow and vanished binding his will to nature.
-Satisfied Hurbalin turned his back on the biting northerly bluster and headed home.
+The slip of paper containing his spell floated into the main flow and vanished binding his will to nature.
+Satisfied, Hurbalin turned his back on the biting northerly bluster and headed home.

-In the warmth of McKenna Terrace, a wren darted into the brambles sounding the alarm with a loud ‘teck–teck, teck–teck–teck’.
-The tiny bird fluttered back onto the fence outside his newly painted green and purple stripy front door and broke into song like it was announcing Hurbalin’s arrival home.
+In the warmth of McKenna Terrace, a wren darted into the brambles sounding the alarm with a loud ‘Teck–teck, teck–teck–teck’.
+The tiny bird fluttered back onto the fence outside Hurbalin’s newly painted green and orange stripy front door and broke into song like it was announcing Hurbalin’s arrival home.

-NO.7 was at the dead–end of a row of Victorian houses, sitting snugly on the north–western edge of a feral bowling green; now a patch of semi–cultivated scrub.
-The rectangle of faded green was surrounded by a protective vigil of horse chestnuts and sycamore trees.
+No_7 was at the dead–end of a row of Victorian houses, sitting snugly on the north–western edge of a feral bowling green; now a patch of semi–cultivated scrub.
+The rectangle of faded green was surrounded by a protective vigil of horse chestnut and sycamore trees.
 He’d been searching for a home that knew him and was drawn to the river’s eternal babbling.
-On the first night, the sound of the nearby weir pounded with heavy rain like a charver’s base–bin.
-It reminded him of the sea he was born from; waves falling onto the mountains that loomed off in the distance.
+On the first night, the sound of the nearby weir pounded with heavy rain like a charver’s bass–bin.
+It reminded him of the waves he was born from; now falling onto the mountains that loomed off in the distance.
 He looked at the horizon and contemplated the water’s journey past his home and eventually into the sea in its continuous ritual of renewal.

 Taking him bit by byte into oblivion.